jvgiordano/OSSMM-Version-1/docs/index.md

 The goal of OSSMM is to provide researchers and sleep enthusiasts with an affordable hardware and software platform for conducting sleep research which can be built at the "home" lab.
 This cost-effective solution and local assembly encourages research across numerous participants within their natural home environment.

 The target cost of OSSMM is below €40 (as of 12/2024) and we have achieved this!
 All components used are either commercially available at affordable prices, or 3D printed.
-This cost does not include the required smartphone for data collection.
+This cost does not include the required smartphone* for data collection.

 This system aims to assess sleep staging more accurately than many commercially available devices, like smartwatches and rings, at a fraction of the cost.
-Importantly, OSSMM is designed to permit researchers and enthusiasts to conduct experiments requiring sleep modulation, addressing a gap where no comparable system is currently available off-the-shelf.
+Importantly, OSSMM is designed to permit researchers and enthusiasts to conduct sleep modulation experiments, addressing a gap where no comparable system is currently available off-the-shelf.

+*The system currently requires an Android device for data collection.
+In theory, any device which supports high priority BLE transmission can work.

 *OSSMM is currently under assessment for 4-stage sleep classification accuracy.*